Intro to Bitters

 Cocktail Bitters are concentrated flavour extracts used for “seasoning” or flavouring a drink (or food).
 When used in cocktails, they highlight existing flavours and introduce new ones as well.

 1806 is when the world first saw the word “cocktail” published in an American publication.
 The basic recipe for what was described as a “cocktail” at the time called for any type of spirit, sugar, water and bitters.
 Simple!

 Bitters are made using a solvent to extract flavours from botanicals.
-The most common solvent used is ethanol aka alcohol, but sometimes glycerine (glycerol) is used as well.
 At Top Shelf Distillers, only high proof neutral spirit is used to extract flavours to create bitters.
-The higher the alcohol content the more extraction power the spirit has.
+We add diverse botanicals to give our bitters their complexity and personality.

 Add a few dashes of your choice flavour of bitters to whipped cream to create fun flavoured whips.

 Meats and soups

 Aromatic bitters and spiced bitters are delicious in meat marinades as well as soups.
 Use bitters to add certain exotic flavours and keep things interesting in the kitchen.
 Making a stir fry or some pad thai?
 Why not try a few dashes of lemongrass bitters in your recipe.

 Back of hand: put 1-2 drops on the back side of your hand.
 Give it a smell and analyse the aroma.
 And give it a taste test!